Skip to Content

 Introduction

 This document provides a quick-start guide to smart contracts as part of our Blocksense protocol.
-You can explore the structure and functionality of these contracts and unlock a deeper understanding of our cutting-edge data feed storage mechanism.
+Here you can get a high-level overview of the architecture and the role of smart contracts in the Blocksense network.

 Folder Structure